 You will take four assessed modules (two in each semester) and two non-assessed research training modules (one in each semester) before proceeding to the 15,000-word dissertation.

-Timetables are likely to be finalised in September but you may be able to get an idea of the teaching hours if you contact the course convenor.
+Timetables are likely to be finalised in September but you should be able to get an idea of the teaching hours if you contact the course convenor, David Duff.

 - Ideas and Metaphors: 1700-1820